Best chamois cream 2026: The best way to keep saddle sores at bay

 ➖ Expensive

-Unless you're somewhere very cold or very hot, this is the only solid option on the list.
-Made from coconut oil, shea and cocoa butter, it melts at body temperature.
-Application takes a little more patience than a cream, but you get a more durable product in a handy tin that can be stowed away without fear of leakage.
+This is the only solid option on the list, made from coconut oil, shea and cocoa butter.
+It melts at body temperature, and application requires a little more patience than a cream, but you'll get a durable product in a handy tin that doesn't leak.
 It's suitable for all skin types with no separate men's or women's formula.

 ➕ Silky smooth